Kikimora: Features and behaviours

 Child frightened by shy (house) Kikimora by Tatiana Nikolaevna Gippius (1877–1957).

 The kikimora might have the snout of a dog, a chicken beak or can even resemble a goat-like entity with glowing eyes and horns.
 In fact, it can take any part of an animal's face or body.
 It is always feminine and can appear as an old woman or a beautiful girl.
 She might even appear as a deceased family member.

 The swamp kikimora is usually described as a small, ugly, hunchbacked, thin, and scruffy old woman with a pointed nose and disheveled hair.
 She was said to use moss and grass as clothes.
 It was believed that she frightens people, knocks travelers off the road or even drowns them.
 She also kidnaps children.

-It is a common belief that mora enters the room through the keyhole, sits on the chest of the sleepers and tries to strangle them (hence moriti, "to torture", "to bother", "to strangle").
-To repel moras, children are advised to look at the window or to turn the pillow and make a sign of cross on it (prekrstiti jastuk); in the early 19th century, Vuk Karadžić mentions that people would repel moras by leaving a broom upside down behind the door, or putting their belt on top of their sheets, or saying an elaborate prayer poem before they go to sleep.
+It is a common belief that a mora enters the room through the keyhole, sits on the chest of the sleepers and tries to strangle them (hence moriti, "to torture", "to bother", "to strangle").
+To repel moras, children are advised to look at the window or to turn the pillow and make a sign of cross on it (prekrstiti jastuk); in the early 19th century, Vuk Karadžić mentioned that people would repel moras by leaving a broom upside down behind the door, or putting their belt on top of their sheets, or saying an elaborate prayer poem before they went to sleep.

 There are two different kinds of kikimoras.
-The one that comes from the forest is married to the Domovoi.
-The other one comes from the swamp (кикимора болотная) and is married to Leshy.
+The one that comes from the forest is married to the domovoi.
+The other one comes from the swamp (кикимора болотная) and is married to leshy.
 It is said that she can be identified by her wet footprints.
 When home builders wanted to cause harm to someone buying a house, they would bring in kikimora.
 Once she is inside, it is difficult to get her to leave.

 There is a Russian bylichka about one swamp kikimora, who loved to brew beer.
 Her name was Baba Bolotnitsa (Баба-болотница).
 When she was brewing beer, fog rose over the river (or swamp).

-When the house is in order, kikimora looks after the chickens and housework.
+When the house is in order, a kikimora looks after the chickens and housework.
 If not, she whistles, breaks dishes, and makes noises at night.
 She also comes out at night to spin thread.